 Nine tips to enhance your company’s cybersecurity when employees work remotelyJuly 15, 2021

-The coronavirus (COVID-19) pandemic increased employee teleworking and telecommuting, a trend that seems likely to continue for the foreseeable future, whether through flexible work schedules, or companies deciding to formally endorse permanent remote work for some or all of their employees.
-As a result, an increased amount of business is now conducted over the internet.
+The COVID-19 pandemic increased employee teleworking and telecommuting, a trend that is likely to continue for the foreseeable future.
+Whether through the adoption of flexible work schedules or companies transitioning to remote work for some or all of their employees, an increased amount of business will continue to be conducted over the internet.
 This change brings significant risk to employers’ doorsteps.

-In 2020, the U.S. Federal Bureau of Investigation (FBI) Internet Crime Complaint Center (IC3) received a record number of complaints—791,790—with reported losses exceeding $4.1 billion.
-This represents a 69% increase in total complaints from 2019.
+In 2020, the U.S. Federal Bureau of Investigation (FBI) Internet Crime Complaint Center (IC3) received a record 791,790 complaints with reported losses exceeding $4.1 billion.
+This represents a 69 percent increase in total complaints from 2019.
 According to the FBI, most complaints involved phishing, ransomware and cyber scams, as well as extortion carried out through email.
-Individuals and businesses suffered the greatest losses through compromised business email, as well as scams in which individuals mimicked the account of a person or vendor known to the victim that were used to gather personal or financial information, also known as “social engineering.”
+Individuals and businesses suffered the greatest losses through compromised business email as well as social engineering, scams where individuals mimic the account of a person or vendor known to the victim to gather personal or financial information.

 1. Ensure access to dedicated and skilled information technology resources

 Remote work requires dedicated and skilled information technology staff and vendors.
 For any vendors, have your agreements reviewed by knowledgeable counsel to ensure the arrangement addresses cybersecurity risks and liabilities, including when the vendor will notify you of any incident and how the vendor will secure your information.

 Perhaps the most important decision to be made is whether to allow your employees to use personal devices when accessing your network, systems and information.
 Personal devices present the greatest breach risk because they are not centrally managed and controlled with restrictions and security measures.